lexi-lambda/lexi-lambda.github.io/_src/posts/2018-09-13-custom-core-forms-in-racket-part-ii-generalizing-to-arbitrary-expressions-and-internal-definitions.md

    (head clause.expansion ...))]
 ```

 Finally, we need to tackle the three `let` forms.
-None of these really involve any more fundamental ideas than what we’ve already covered, but they are a little bit more involved than the variants of lambda due to the need to handle the RHSs.
+None of these involve any fundamentally new ideas, but they are a little bit more involved than the variants of lambda due to the need to handle the RHSs.
 Each variant is slightly different, but not dramatically so: the bindings aren’t in scope when expanding the RHSs of `let-values`, but they are for `letrec-values` and `letrec-syntaxes+values`, and `letrec-syntaxes+values` creates transformer bindings and must evaluate some RHSs in phase 1 while `let-values` and `letrec-values` exclusively bind runtime bindings.
 It would be possible to implement these three forms in separate clauses, but since we’d ideally like to duplicate as little code as possible, we can write a rather elaborate `syntax/parse` pattern to handle all three binding forms all at once.

 We’ll start by handling `let-values` alone to keep things simple: